PCC Accountability and the role of Treasurer

 Fraudulent Payment Requests

-If you do receive fraudulent emails, please report this to the Action Fraud division of the police at:
+If you do receive a fraudulent email or phone call, please report this to Action Fraud – the UK’s national reporting centre for fraud and cyber crime at:

-Please note that the diocese are not intending to change banks so if you receive an unsolicited notification of a change in diocesan bank details, please contact us by phone on 01865 208206 to verify these are genuine before making any payments.
+Please note that the Diocese of Oxford is not intending to change banks so if you receive an unsolicited notification of a change in diocesan bank details, please contact us by phone on 01865 208206 to verify these are genuine before making any payments.